Sexual Health Education Requirements in Washington State:

 How do the 2016 Health and PE Student Learning Standards relate to the Healthy Youth Act?

-The new grade-level student learning outcomes provide guidance for schools on
+New grade-level student learning outcomes provide guidance for schools on what

-what students should know and be able to do related to a variety of topics,
+students should know and be able to do related to a variety of topics, including

-including sexual health, and they are not required.
-They represent best practice
+sexual health, and they are not required.
+They represent best practice for

-for districts that do provide such instruction.
-Adoption of the new standards
+districts that do provide such instruction.
+Adoption of the new standards did

-does not change the fact that sexual health education is optional for districts
+not change the fact that sexual health education is optional for districts in

 For more information regarding sexuality education programs in Washington schools, contact Laurie Dils, Sexual Health Education Program Supervisor, at (360) 725-6364, Laurie.firstname.lastname@example.org or TTY (360) 664-3631. http://www.k12.wa.us/HIVSexualhealth/default.aspx.